Culture shock: The four phases of emigration

 “The individual now has a good understanding of the culture and is increasingly integrated both emotionally and socially.
 There is a balance between their own cultural identity and the new culture.
 They feel increasingly at home and can respect both their own culture and the new culture and blend them into their daily life.”

-Edited by Balz Rigendinger, translated from German by Katherine Price/amva
+Adapted from German by Katherine Price/amva

 In compliance with the JTI standards